 As a catalyst in the conservation of the environment and the promotion of biodiversity, The Sitka Foundation’s mission is to support organizations that advance land and nature conservation, invest in community projects and groups globally, and provide leadership in stewardship and environmental education.
 From 2011 to 2013, the Sitka Foundation is generously supporting the creation and development of the Strait of Georgia Data Centre.

-The Pacific Salmon Foundation was established in 1987 as an independent, non-governmental, charitable organization to protect, conserve and rebuild wild Pacific salmon populations in British Columbia and the Yukon Territory.
-The Foundation:
+The Pacific Salmon Foundation (PSF) was established in 1987 as an independent, non-governmental, charitable organization to protect, conserve and rebuild wild Pacific salmon populations in British Columbia and the Yukon Territory.
+PSF:

 The Institute for the Oceans and Fisheries promotes multidisciplinary study of aquatic ecosystems and broad-based collaboration with maritime communities, government, NGOs and other partners.
 They believe that the social capital developed through collaboration and the intellectual capital that increased knowledge of ecosystem function and values represents can lead to the re-investment in natural capital necessary to conserve and restore aquatic systems.